 The crypto market has experienced tremendous growth over the past decade.
 While Bitcoin has captured most of the attention, it’s just one of many innovations occurring with blockchain technology across industries.
 The widespread adoption of cryptocurrencies and their maturing ecosystems have paved the way for Web 3.0 technologies.

-Social tokens are a prime example of these breakthroughs.
+Social tokens, also known as social media tokens, are a prime example of these breakthroughs.
 While initial coin offerings (ICOs) have faded, social tokens have leveraged a lot of the same underlying technology to power online communities.
 The combination of social tokens and non-fungible tokens, or NFTs, could be transformative for the creator economy over the coming years.

-Let’s take a closer look at social and community tokens, examples in the wild, and how to create them for your own groups.
+Let’s take a closer look at social and community tokens, examples in the wild, and how to create social tokens for your own groups.

 What Are Social Tokens?

-Social tokens derive their value from the growth of shared communities.
-While most current projects are at a proof-of-concept stage, the long-term goal is to create an entirely new way to power the creator economy.
+Social tokens derive their value from the growth of shared creators and their communities.
+While most current projects are at a proof-of-concept stage, the long-term goal is to create an entirely new way to power the content creator economy.
 Tokenization can create unique ecosystems that are far more user-friendly and rewarding than current advertising and subscription models.

 There are several different types of social tokens: